openpnp/openpnp/Machine-Axes.md

 A similar method can be used to calibrate the C (rotational) axis.
 Pick a very large IC and use the bottom camera.

 It is not recommended (not useful) to compensate the Z axis, as nozzle tips are spring-loaded.

-**Resolution [Driver Units]** indicates the smallest step that OpenPnP should consider as a change in coordinate, also sometimes named a resolution "tick".
-It should be equal to a micro-step (or a practical multiple thereof).
-The larger the Resolution tick is, the more often OpenPnP can optimize axis moves away (especially in the small adjustments of non.squareness compensation, nozzle tip runout compensation etc.).
-By preventing unneeded micro axis move, OpenPnP can also prevent extra backlash compensation moves (not relevant with DirectionalCompensation).